 C. Payment: ICE will transfer funds electronically through either an Automated Clearing House subject to the banking laws of the United States, or the Federal Reserve Wire Transfer System.
 The Prompt Payment Act applies to this Agreement.
-The Prompt Payment Act requires ICE to make payments under this Agreement the thirtieth (30th) calendar day after the Burlington Finance Office receives a complete invoice.
+The Prompt Payment Act requires ICE to make payments under this Agreement the thirtieth (30th) calendar day after the ICE Deportation office receives a complete invoice.
 Either the date on the Government's check, or the date it executes an electronic transfer of funds, shall constitute the payment date.
 The Prompt Payment Act requires ICE to pay interest on overdue payments to the Service Provider.
-ICE will determine any interest due in accordance with the Prompt Payment Act provided the Service Provider maintains an active registration in Central Contractor Registration (CCR) and all information is
+ICE will determine any interest due in accordance with the Prompt Payment Act.